Engraving improvements in MuseScore Studio 4.5

 All markings appear at the top of the score by default, but you can add any number of additional instances.
 They are added and configured via the Layout panel (formerly called Instruments).
 Click Add to add an instance, which you can drag around between instruments as required, and click the cog to configure which types of item are shown there.

-Still to come: Controlling bar number position as system markings; positioning markings below the bottom stave.
+Still to come: Controlling measure number position as system markings; positioning markings below the bottom staff (see Issue 26546).

 Implementation: Issues 20480 & 25687 / PR 25894